Identification, Images, & Information

 Food

-nymphs and adults eat aquatic arthropods, snails, small fish, salamanders, frog and toad tadpoles and adults
+aquatic arthropods, snails, small fish, and amphibians

 Life Cycle